 A disk may be displaced or damaged because of injury or wear and tear.
 When the disk presses on the spinal nerves, this causes pain, and sometimes numbness or weakness.
 The numbness or weakness will be felt in the body part where the nerve is involved, often the arms or legs.
 The most common symptom of a herniated disk is sciatica (generally, a sharp, shooting pain along the sciatic nerve, extending from the buttocks to the thigh and down the back of the leg).

-If medical treatments are no longer effective, back surgery may be an option.
+If medical treatments are no longer effective, back surgery may be a choice.
 Some medical treatments for back pain may include:

 Laminectomy is usually done for back pain that continues after medical treatment, or when the back pain is accompanied by symptoms of nerve damage, such as numbness or weakness in the legs.